 I would tell clients that my schedule depends on my family so, it changes.
 Then I asked them when they needed the task completed.

 Now realize I didn’t offer the types of services that kept me in front of the computer during “business hours”.
 The work I did for clients could be done on my schedule when I wanted.
 The key was to deliver on time.
 Always focus on your deadlines NOT when you do the work.
 It’s not a JOB.

-#3 Work Around Your Commitments.
+#3 Work Around Your Commitments

 Your job is important as it’s still paying the bills so, be sure to do your client work when you’re not working.

-Go out for lunch and work at a local cafe or restaurant.
+- Go out for lunch and work at a local cafe or restaurant.

-Get up an hour earlier in the morning and do client work or work late into the evening.
+- Get up an hour earlier in the morning and do client work or work late into the evening.

 Remember, you set your own work hours and the most important thing is to meet the promised deadlines to your clients.

 Keep in mind if you’re using free wi-fi, you’ll need to use a Virtual Private Network (VPN) to secure your connection and your data.
 Don’t take the chance of information falling into the wrong hands!
 I recommend using Tunnel Bear VPN.
 It’s easy to use – just install and activate.
 I use it every time I’m not in my own office.
 They have a free version so you can try it out.

-#4 – Have a Support System.
+#4 Have A Support System

 It’s so important to have people around you that understand what you’re going through.
 Who better than other Virtual Assistants?
 We’re a tight-knit family, here to support you on your VA journey.

 Join my Facebook community – VA Tips, Tricks + Advice to connect with other Virtual Assistants both new and experienced.
 It’s a safe space to ask questions, vent, get support and help each other succeed.

-#5 – Have an Exit Strategy.
+#5 Have An Exit Strategy

 You need to have a plan in place before you’re ready to leave your job behind.
 You need to plan your exit!

 It’s so important to step back and think about how your life will change when you’re no longer employed.
 You don’t want to quit your JOB before you’re ready.
 Take time to plan.

-Things like how much do you need to earn before you can quit?
+- Things like how much do you need to earn before you can quit?

-Or, what expenses will be cut or alleviated when I’m no longer working for someone else?
+- Or, what expenses will be cut or alleviated when I’m no longer working for someone else?

-What new expenses will I have?
+- What new expenses will I have?

 Having a strategy or plan is a MUST for being successful.

-#6 – Know Your Why.
+#6 Know Your Why

-Your WHY is the reason WHY you want to start your own Virtual Assistant business.
+Your WHY is the reason why you want to start your own Virtual Assistant business.
 My why is, I wanted my FREEDOM and I wanted more FLEXIBILITY in my life.

-Put your why where you can see it every day.
+Put your WHY where you can see it every day.

 It’s possible to build a thriving Virtual Assistant business while you’re still working, I’m living proof.
 It takes commitment and persistence but, in the end, all the hard work is SO worth it.
 You’ll have your freedom and the flexibility to work when you want from where you want.

 I hope you found these tips helpful.
 They really did make a difference in helping me meet my deadlines and keeping my sanity.